-The census module allows to launch a discovery of the equipments on a computer network and to exploit the returned information.
-It can be used to consult general information on the machines (IP address, type, name, services in operation, etc.), or to put equipment under supervision.
+the discovery feature allows you to find live devices on a computer network and to utilize the information returned.
+It can be used to consult general information on the devices (IP address, type, name, accessible services etc.), or bring them under monitoring.

-In this document, we will see how to use all the features offered by this module.
+this document shows you how to use all the features offered by this feature.

-To access the census module interface, go to the Configuration > Equipment > Census.
+To access the discovery interface, navigate to Configuration > Hosts > Discovery.

-As shown in Figure 1, the census module consists of the following components:
+As shown in Figure 1, discovery consists of the following components:

 - A filter bar